maurizioquadrio/maurizioquadrio.github.io/seminars.markdown

 - Turbulent drag reduction by spanwise forcing
 **M.Quadrio**
-*Invited lecture*, FOR 1779 Symposium on Active Drag Reduction, Nov 9-10 2015, Aachen (D)
+*Invited lecture*, FOR 1779 Symposium on Active Drag Reduction, Aachen (D), Nov 9-10 2015

 - Fluid dynamics of the nasal cavity: how to, what for
 **M.Quadrio**